 The Tree of Life Programme will investigate the diversity of complex organisms found in the UK through sequencing and cellular technologies.
 It also compares and contrasts species' genome sequences to unlock insights into evolution and conservation.

-Professor Mark Blaxter, from the University of Edinburgh, will join the Sanger Institute in the Summer of 2019 to establish this new research Programme, working alongside a scientific working group.
+Professor Mark Blaxter, from the University of Edinburgh, has joined the Sanger Institute to establish this new research Programme, working alongside a scientific working group.

-The programme will focus on a range of activitives:
+The programme will focus on a range of activities, including:

 Darwin Tree of Life Project

 The Wellcome Sanger Institute is leading the UK-wide initiative to read the genomes of all 60,000 complex species (eukaryotes) in the British Isles.

 The Project draws together a wide range of institutions, universities, funding bodies, museums and horticultural organisations to gather, read and explore the genomes of these UK-based species.

 For more information, please see the links below.

 The Programme will recruit a cohort of Faculty research leaders to design and deliver a range of laboratory and computational experiments that use the Darwin Project's data and techniques.